 Peel carrot, slice lengthways into thin sheets, then cut into matchstick batons.

-Core cabbage and shred into 1 cm ribbons.
+Core cabbage and shred into ¼ inch ribbons.

 Slice red pepper into thin strips.

-If using pickled ginger, slice it thinly too.
+If using pickled ginger, shred it finely too.

 Heat oil in a large pan or wok over medium-high.
 Add Quorn pieces and fry 3–4 minutes until golden and crisp on the edges.
 Season with salt and pepper.